shungo0222/buildspace-projects/Solana_Core/en/Core_4/Lesson_12_Build_staking_ui.md

 `const router = useRouter()`

 Now jump into the event of this async function, and route to our new page, which we'll call `stake`.
-We'll also pass long the image since we already got it from the image source, so we don't have to load it again.
+We'll also pass along the image since we already got it from the image source, so we don't have to load it again.

 ```tsx
 const handleClick: MouseEventHandler<HTMLButtonElement> = useCallback(